Lower Extremity Amputation: Can It Be Avoided?

 What is Peripheral Vascular Disease (PVD)?

-Peripheral Artery Disease (PVD) is a common condition in people 50 years or older.
+Peripheral Vascular Disease (PVD), also known as Peripheral Artery Disease (PAD), is a common condition in people 50 years or older.
 It occurs when there is a fatty build up in the blood vessels that carry blood outside of your heart and brain.
 PVD is a major cause of amputations and ulceration of lower extremities in the US.
 Risk factors for PVD include diabetes, smoking, high blood pressure or high cholesterol.

 What is Critical Limb Ischemic (CLI)?